 - on a training course, including unpaid apprenticeships

-There are two types of 16 to 19 bursary:
+There are 2 types of 16 to 19 bursary:

 Vulnerable student bursary

-You could get a bursary worth up to £1,200, depending on your circumstances and any benefits you receive.
+You could get a bursary worth up to £1,200, depending on your circumstances, and any benefits you receive.

 Eligibility